-CNY is staffed exclusively of volunteers, and includes moderators, who create, publicize, and convene their conversations; members who attend these events and actively participate in these conversations; and a multidisciplinary group of advisors who serve as a Steering Committee to guide the organization, and establish its policies and operating procedures.
+CNY is staffed exclusively of volunteers, and includes hosts who create, publicize, and convene their conversations; members who attend these events and actively participate in these conversations; and a multidisciplinary group of advisors who serve as a Steering Committee to guide the organization, and establish its policies and operating procedures.

 Who We Are: CNY is staffed by a voluntary steering committee, all working pro bono – and welcoming new members!
 We are professionals in marketing, IT, strategy, development, graphic design, small-group facilitation, networking, and editorial.
 We share a belief that conversation is a necessary and valuable part of our culture.
 While we embrace technology, we wish to ensure that as communication technology grows exponentially, so too, do our options for face-to-face communication.